 Employees should report any suspected noncompliance with these Code of Ethics to their supervisor, the Chief Financial Officer, the General Counsel, or any member of the Audit Committee.
 If an employee believes that a supervisor to whom a suspected violation has been reported has not taken appropriate action, the employee should contact the General Counsel or the Audit Committee.
 The Audit Committee can be reached by contacting the Chair of the Audit Committee by phone, email, fax, or mail.
-Please contact the Chief Financial Officer or General Counsel or see the posted information board at Data I/O's headquarters for the Audit Committee Chair's contact information.
+Please contact the Chief Financial Officer or General Counsel or see the posted information board at Data I/O's headquarters or on Data I/O's network for the Audit Committee Chair's contact information.